 - Whiskey usually ranges from 40 percent to 55 percent ABV

 - Gin can range from 37.5 percent to 50 percent ABV

 Although sugar is generally used in the fermentation process, the resulting liquor does not taste sugary sweet.
 And even though liquors are available today in flavored forms, such as citrus and cinnamon, they are not sweet to the palate.
 The flavor is usually added after distilling through a steeping process, much like how vinegar and oils are infused.

 The exception to these flavored liquors comes up with whiskey.
 The regulations that cover the various styles of whiskey often state that when any additive—flavoring or sweetener—is added to a whiskey, it must be classified as a liqueur.
 You will often see "whiskey liqueur" in fine print on cherry bourbons, apple whiskies, and the like.
 Some of these—as well as some flavored brandies—do actually have sugar added as well.

-Liquors are the basis of cocktails and mixed drinks and are also very often drunk on the rocks and neat.
-Think gin and tonic, Scotch on the rocks, Jack and Coke, rum and Coke, 7 and 7, martini, Manhattan, and Old Fashioned.
-And when people do shots, it's liquor they are drinking.
+Liquors are the base of cocktails and mixed drinks and are also very often drunk on the rocks and neat.
+Think gin and tonic, scotch on the rocks, rum and Coke, and seven and seven, as well as the martini, Manhattan, and old-fashioned.

 Liqueurs have a wide range of flavors, from coffee to almond to orange.
-There are also cream liqueurs, like Bailey's Irish Cream, which have cream added, and creme liqueurs, which are much sweeter and are likened to a potent syrup, like creme de cacao.
+There are also cream liqueurs, like Baileys Irish Cream, and crème liqueurs, which are much sweeter and likened to a potent syrup, like crème de cacao.

-Liqueurs are used in a wide variety of creative and legendary cocktails, and they are the ingredients that usually make them extra special.
-Most are also enjoyed neat or on the rocks.
+Liqueurs are used in a wide variety of creative and legendary cocktails.
+They are the ingredients that usually make the drink extra special.
+Most can also be enjoyed neat, chilled, or on the rocks.